 HOW TO GET TO PUERTO ESCONDIDO

-The 2 most popular ways of reaching Puerto Escondido is by bus and by plane.
+The two most popular ways of reaching Puerto Escondido is by bus and by plane.

 The most common route for the majority of people traveling by bus is from Oaxaca City to Puerto Escondido which takes between 7 and 10 hours depending on which bus you take.

 The larger, more comfortable buses between Oaxaca City and Puerto Escondido cost around 300-400 pesos and this journey takes up to 10 hours.

-Alternatively, you can ride in a shared minivan from Oaxaca to Puerto Escondido which is a little more cramped inside though it’s a shorter journey that takes around 7 hours and costing only 200-250 pesos.
+Alternatively, you can ride in a shared minivan from Oaxaca to Puerto Escondido which is a little more cramped inside though it’s a shorter journey that takes around 7 hours and costs only 200-250 pesos.